SMART (Save Money and Reduce Toxics) Purchasing

 - Choose chlorine-free products.

 - Choose water-based glues, adhesives and paints.

 Many people are switching to homemade cleaners to reduce exposure to hazardous chemicals.
-Inexpensive ingredients like baking soda, vinegar and soap often clean just as well as store-bought products.
+Inexpensive ingredients like baking soda, vinegar and soap and water often clean just as well as store-bought products.